shoelim/shoelim.github.io/_pages/portfolio.md

 <font><i>Given a data model, a learning model and a learning algorithm, can we build a *rigorous* yet *practical* framework to explore and exploit the "behavior" of the learning model on test data, in various regimes and for various settings? </i></font><br>

-Some central themes related to the above question that I am exploring:<br>
+Some central themes related to the above question that I am investigating:<br>
 - Randomness in/of/for robust and reliable machine learning (the "setting")
 - Implicit regularization in machine learning (the "regime")
 - Machine learning through the lens of dynamical systems and statistical mechanics (the "framework")